top of page

 About Me.

-Across my work, I am attentive to how anthropological knowledge moves across institutional, disciplinary, and epistemic boundaries.
-I approach translation not as dissemination but as an analytic and ethical practice that reveals how conservation categories, such as “corridor,” “conflict,” or “coexistence, ”are reworked in practice.
-To engage diverse audiences, including conservation practitioners, ecologists, and the communities most affected by environmental interventions, I employ multimedia platforms, short films, podcasts, and blogs, as modes of ethnographic storytelling.
-In 2023, I released my first short documentary, 'Life on Hold,' which foregrounds the temporalities of waiting in Central India, where forest-dwelling communities live with prolonged uncertainty and make consequential decisions amid partial information and deferred promises of development and justice.
+Across my work, I am attentive to how anthropological knowledge travels across institutional, disciplinary, and epistemic boundaries.
+I treat translation not simply as dissemination but as an analytic and ethical practice that reveals how conservation categories, such as “corridor,” “conflict,” or “coexistence,” are reworked in practice.
+To engage diverse audiences, including conservation practitioners, ecologists, and communities most affected by environmental interventions, I use multimedia platforms such as short films, podcasts, blogs, and participatory methods including photovoice and collaborative mapping.
+In 2023, I released my first short documentary, Life on Hold, which explores the temporalities of waiting in forest landscapes shaped by deferred promises of development and justice.
+I am also drawn to wolves in India as analytical interlocutors for thinking about adaptation, survival, and multispecies politics in human-dominated landscapes—a commitment that led me to found the Wolf Conservation Initiative in 2013.
+My research is supported by the Wenner-Gren Foundation, the National Geographic Society, and the Rufford Foundation, and I currently serve in leadership and editorial roles within the Society for Conservation Biology and the American Anthropological Association.

 Education